-3.8 Aboard the vessel, the Iridium GMDSS maritime mobile terminal is interconnected to a message terminal, keyboard, printer and alarm panel which will perform the proper filtering, recording, alerting and display of messages.
-The maritime mobile terminal will receive the message, and then transfer the message content, along with the message priority to the other components of the GMDSS system on board the vessel.
+3.8 Aboard the vessel, the Iridium SES should be interconnected to a message display and alarm panel that will perform the proper filtering, recording, alerting and display of messages.
+Additionally a SES may have a keyboard and printer.
+The SES will receive the message, and then transfer the message content, along with the message priority to the other components of the GMDSS system on board the vessel.

-4 Planning of new Iridium EGC services
+4 Planning of new Iridium EGC SafetyCast services

-- 4.1 Authorities wishing to become officially registered information providers of MSI to ships at sea via Iridium terminals, should contact the IMO via the International Satellite EGC Coordinating Panel at an early stage for advice.
-The plans of any prospective registered information providers should be coordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via Iridium may be granted by the International Satellite EGC Coordinating Panel, in accordance with the procedures set out in Annex 2. - 4.2 Once authorized and registered, information providers should contact Iridium and/or the service provider(s) they desire to use for promulgation of information to their areas of responsibility, in order to determine specific details for addressing messages, accessing the Iridium system, charges and payment for services and any other matters with respect to providing MSI to mariners. - 4.3 The International Satellite EGC Coordinating Panel, in cooperation with IHO and WMO, undertakes the coordination of times for scheduled transmissions. - 4.4 Mariners should be informed of the establishment of a service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
-In addition, full details of the service should be sent to the International Satellite EGC Coordinating Panel at the address given in Annex 1. - 4.5 Questions concerning promulgation of MSI through the Iridium mobile-satellite system can be addressed to the International Satellite EGC Coordinating Panel at the address given in Annex 1. - 4.6 Questions concerning the operation of the Iridium system should be addressed to
+4.1 Authorities wishing to become officially registered information providers of MSI and SAR related information to ships at sea via Iridium EGC-SafetyCast services, should contact the IMO via the IMO EGC Coordinating Panel at an early stage for advice.
+The plans of any prospective registered information providers should be coordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via Iridium EGC SSafetyCast services may be granted by the IMO EGC Coordinating Panel, in accordance with the procedures set out in Annex Appendix 2.

+4.2 Once authorized and registered, information providers should contact Iridium in order to determine specific details for addressing messages, accessing the Iridium SafetyCast services, charges and payment for services and any other matters with respect to providing MSI and SAR related information to mariners.

+4.3 The IMO EGC Coordinating Panel, in cooperation with IHO and WMO, undertakes the coordination of times for scheduled transmissions.

+4.4 Mariners should be informed of the establishment of an Iridium SafetyCast service by the information provider through the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
+In addition, full details of the service should be sent to the IMO EGC Coordinating Panel at the address given in Annex-Appendix 1.

+4.5 Questions concerning promulgation of MSI and SAR related information through the Iridium EGC\SafetyCast service can be addressed to the IMO EGC Coordinating Panel at the address given in Annex\Appendix1.

+4.6 Questions concerning the operation of the Iridium EGC-SafetyCast service should be addressed to: